 How do you tell the story of Guangzhou?
-Up-and-coming Shenzhen is breathing down Guangzhou’s neck, with its narrative of whirlwind development from small fisherman’s town to Chinese Silicon Valley in 40 years.
+Up and coming Shenzhen is breathing down its neck, with a narrative of whirlwind development from small fisherman’s town to Chinese Silicon Valley in 40 years.
 So the old city of Canton (as Guangzhou used to be called) is on a soul-searching mission and the Guangzhou Academy of Social Sciences invited me to take a fresh look at the city using the technique of Storytelling.

 Most official promotional videos seem to stress Guangzhou’s modernity: the Canton tower, Zhujiang New Town and the Mall of the World.
 While some others seem to think the Statue of the Five Goats is Guangzhou’s most attractive icon (definitely not for me).

 I started by showing the group of researchers at the Guangzhou Academy some pictures.
 They instantly recognized Beijing’s iconic CCTV building and Guangzhou’s own Canton Tower.
 Both were designed by a Dutch architect, I never fail to add, so there obviously is some Dutch pride involved as well.
 As an example of diverging perceptions as a result of different backgrounds, I sometimes show these two pictures and ask what they mean.
 A Chinese audience usually answers something like ‘iconic modern buildings in China’ and I then explain that my first instinct on seeing these two pictures would be that they are part of a book on Dutch architects.